Cruzy22k/ctfchallenge/README.md

-Setup and removal script for the CTF challenge
+# Setup and removal script for the CTF challenge
+### Prerequisites
+- Internet connection
+- Fedora Server
+- Some command line knowledge